-Members of St. John the Baptist Episcopal Church are engaged in a variety of ministries to the local community and the world.
+Members of St. John Episcopal Church are engaged in a variety of ministries to the local community and the world.
 We consider both York and the world-at-large to be our mission field.
 Among the many ways we serve the world outside our doors are the following:

 Adopt-a-Block – Parish members meet every two months to clean the 100 block of North Beaver Street as a part of the City of York’s Adopt-a-Block program to help keep the city streets clean.

 Our Daily Bread Soup Kitchen – Parishioners provide twenty-plus casseroles for the Our Daily Bread soup kitchen each month.
 Four to six parishioners serve the noon meal at Our Daily Bread the fourth Tuesday of each month.